Frank McGrath (bodybuilder): Early life

 Frank McGrath was born in St. John's, Newfoundland and Labrador, Canada.
 As a teenager he became fascinated with the 7x Mr. Olympia icon and actor, Arnold Schwarzenegger.
-McGrath was a skinny and undersized child compared to his fellow classmates at the time and would always get picked last to be on teams during physical activities, which led him to begin weight training.
+McGrath was a skinny and undersized child compared to his classmates at the time and would always get picked last to be on teams during physical activities, which led him to begin weight training.

 Competitive career

 He began training at 14 in his parents' basement with a basic setup and after three years could bench press 300 pounds.
 Then he went to university at 18 and used his student loans to compete in his first bodybuilding competition (2000 Newfoundland Championships) which he won overall.
 In his early 20s, McGrath had competed in a few other shows and eventually earned his Pro card in 2003 at age 25.

 McGrath started competing in the early 2000s and a few years later earned Pro status after winning the superheavyweight and overall at the CBBF Canadian Championships.
 He completely dominated this contest having won his category with just the first call-out.
 McGrath earned this victory after just seven weeks of preparation.
 That same year McGrath won a sponsorship with Universal Nutrition, becoming the face of the company's nascent ANIMAL brand- a hardcore supplement, gear and apparel brand aimed at bodybuilders, powerlifters and fitness enthusiasts.
 As a result McGrath, appeared in numerous campaigns in magazines such as Muscle and Fitness, Flex magazine, Men's Health and Men's Fitness, Sports Illustrated, amongst others.
 This made McGrath one of the most recognizable bodybuilders of the 2000s and 2010s, despite an uneven professional record.